 - Star Trek

-- Subverted in Star Trek: Deep Space Nine where they inject Quark with 6 doses of sodium thiopental, with no effect.
+- Subverted in the Star Trek: Deep Space Nine episode "Little Green Men" when Quark is injected with 6 doses of sodium thiopental, with no effect.
 But that's a Ferengi's metabolism for ya.
 Quark ironically is only too willing to talk, to stop these mad humans from jabbing him with sharp needles.

 - In Enterprise, Vulcans are apparently resistant or disciplined enough to defeat such measures.
 When a villain is interrogating T'Pol about the possibilities of time travel, she is able to respond using what is technically true: "The Vulcan science directorate has determined that time travel is impossible."